 Penal Code 21310 PC makes it a crime in California to carry a concealed dirk or dagger.
-A dirk or dagger is defined as a knife or other instrument, with or without a handguard, capable of ready use as a stabbing weapon, which may inflict great bodily injury or death.
+A dirk or dagger is defined as a knife or other instrument, with or without a handguard, capable of ready use as a stabbing weapon, the use of which may inflict great bodily injury or death.
 The definition excludes most pocket knives unless the blade is locked into position.

 - stiletto knives, and